 In the control condition, the target boxes were shown with a blue or yellow frame.
-One color (counterbalanced across participants) was cued in 170 of the trials (high frequent trials) whereas the other color was cued only in 30 trials (low frequent trials).
+One color (counterbalanced across participants) was cued on 170 of the trials (high-frequency trials), whereas the other color was cued only on 30 trials (low-frequency trials).
 Movement cues were the letters "b" (blue) and "g" (yellow) that appeared in the start box.
-Tones were a 400 Hz or 600 Hz tone without affective connotation.
+Tones were a 400- or 600-Hz tone without affective connotation.
 Importantly, participants could not earn or lose points in this condition.
 In case of a correct response, "ok" popped up above the box.
-In case of a time out or a wrong response, an error message was displayed on the screen for 2 s.
+In case of a time-out or a wrong response, an error message was displayed on the screen for 2 s.